ionic-team/ionic-docs/docs/api/select.md

 ## Multiple Selection

 By adding the `multiple` attribute to select, users are able to select multiple options.
-When multiple options can be selected, the alert or popover overlay presents users with a checkbox styled list of options.
+When multiple options can be selected, the alert, popover, or modal overlay presents users with a checkbox styled list of options.
 The select component's value receives an array of all of the selected option values.

 :::note